thevoltagesource/LennoxiComfort/README.md

     min_temp: 55 (optional, default = 45)
     max_temp: 90 (optional, default = 95)
 ```
 Platform has to be 'myicomfort' but everything else is your's to customize.
+Don't include the parentheses in your config.
+Those are just my way of putting some inline notes in this example.

+### Home Assistant 0.88 to 0.95
+This setup is just like the current code (>= 0.96) but HA overhauled the climate integration in 0.96 resulting in breaking changes.
+If you are still running a version of HA in this range, you can find working code in an old commit.
+I should figure out how to do releases so this is easier in the future.
+If you need help, please feel free to send me a message.

 ### Older Home Assistant installations (<0.88)
 Copy 'lennox.py' from 'ha_component' &lt;config directory&gt;/custom_components/climate and add the following to your configuration.yaml file: